usnistgov/oscal-xproc3/README.md

 ### Organization

-`lib`, `template`, `testing` and `icons` folders are special; others represent projects.
+`lib`, `template`, `testing`, `icons` and (hidden) `.github` folders are special; others represent projects.

 [The `lib` directory](./lib) comes bare bones - it has only its readme, a configuration file and a couple of utility pipelines.
-This library is populated by the [installation script](./setup.sh), ahnd (once the basic setup is done) by these same utility pipelines.
+This library is populated by the [installation script](./setup.sh), and (once the basic setup is done) by the pipelines.

 `lib` can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md) for more information.

 Next to `lib`, each project is kept in its own separate folder.
-There, the project will have its own **README.md**.
-While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless otherwise noted.
+There, the project will have its own **readme.md**.
+While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless and except where noted otherwise.

-One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic and 'fully assembled' forms.
+One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic and fully configured forms.

 [The `testing` directory](./testing) contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
 As this is still in development, it can be expected to change and grow.